yasutomihigashikuni/starter-academic/content/authors/yu-tanaka/_index.md

 user_groups:
   - Researchers
 ---
-Dr. Yasutomi Higashikuni is an Assistant Professor of Cardiovascular Medicine at the University of Tokyo.
-His research interests include homeostatic inflammation, RNA metabolism and modification, and synthetic biology in cardiovascular medicine.
-He is leading a new research field, "Synthetic Cardiology", which creates novel gene and cell therapies that enable automatic reversal of aging phenotypes and maintenance of homeostasis.
+Dr. Yu Tanaka is an Assistant Professor of Pediatrics at the University of Tokyo.
+His research interests include.